Six Strategies to Make Your Summer Break Work for You

 Summer is the perfect time to focus more not only on your spiritual habits, but also on your health habits.

+True talk: How many times has your breakfast consisted of someone’s left-over oatmeal?
 How many times have you stayed up waaay too late, just to have a few QUIET minutes to yourself?

-If you threw your exercise program out of the window some time ago, get it going again!
+And what about exercise?
 You don’t have to join a gym and go five days a week.
 “They” say that pretty much everyone should move their body about thirty minutes, five days a week, with strength training in there a couple of times.

 Even though all you feel like doing is lying on the beach with a great book, moving will make those times when you DO truly relax even sweeter.